bxparks/AceSegment/examples/AutoBenchmark/README.md

           dev boards that run AutoBenchmark.
 Prevents clock stretching even if no LED module is actually attached to the pins.

+**v0.7+**

+* Extract communication interfaces into AceSPI, AceTMI, and AceWire libraries.
+  No change.
+* Copy interface objects into various modules (Hc595Module, Max7219Module,
+  Tm1637Module, Ht16k33Module) by value instead of by reference.
+    * Remove an extra layer of indirection.
+    * Makes almost no difference in execution speed.
+Maybe if I squint hard enough, it looks like a few microseconds faster on average?
+    * Saves flash consumption on AVR processors (see MemoryBenchmark/README.md).

 ## Results

 The following tables show the number of microseconds taken by: